 Loans: Youth Development

-Featured Loan: Glowmundo
+Featured Loan: Roads to Success

 By forming partnerships with parents and educators in the Aurora Public School District, Glowmundo builds resilience and self-awareness among youth in Colorado.
 As part of its trauma-informed care model, the organization works with students, school staff, and parents over a three-year period to support the development of each individual’s resilience.
 In 2022, Glowmundo served 1,300 children, parents, teachers, and caregivers through self-esteem classes, teacher trainings, parent programs, and more – and it anticipates serving at least 3,000 clients in 2023.

 With the expansion of its in-school programs and the addition of external programs, Glowmundo has more than tripled in size over the past year.
-However, since schools reimburse Glowmundo 60-90 days after it runs its programs, the organization needs to have cash on hand to maintain its operations while it awaits payment from the schools it serves.
+However, since schools reimburse Glowmundo 60 to 90 days after it runs its programs, the organization needs to have cash on hand to maintain its operations while it awaits payment from the schools it serves.
 Offered through the Metro Denver Nonprofit Loan Fund, which supports the recovery and sustainability of the Metro Denver nonprofit ecosystem, NFF’s loan will provide Glowmundo with the working capital needed to keep running until payments arrive.
 By resolving this cash flow issue, the organization will be able to build a stronger infrastructure and grow programs that fuel positive change in Metro Denver classrooms, families, and schools.

 Project IMPACT invests in youth and families through programs of self- and community empowerment.
 Since 1986, this nationally-recognized organization has reached 40,000 young people with counseling, tutoring, mentoring, and job readiness training.